JerryTong-GH/SCADR/README.md

 - Some draft 'Result figures' generated from the app
 - A template well info file, that can be copied and adjusted to your particular dataset

+Matlab toolbox requirement:

+You will need the Mapping Toolbox and Statistics and Machine Learning Toolbox.
+Both toolbox are free - please make sure to install it or some functions (PCA) will display wrong result.

 This is a playlist of tutorials on how to use the app: https://www.youtube.com/playlist?list=PLQXaSVKpMlufvOHX_xGMvrYaMX2iwqGzz